MG4 vs BYD Dolphin: Which Budget EV Wins in 2026?

 | Trophy / Premium | £33,495 (64 kWh) | Not available |

-The BYD Dolphin undercuts the MG4 by £500–£2,500 depending on configuration.
-However, the most popular MG4 Long Range at £30,495 — the variant most buyers actually choose — costs £2,500 more than the equivalent Dolphin Extended Range but brings a significantly larger battery (64 kWh vs 44.9 kWh) and faster charging.
-The extra money buys you meaningfully more capability, not just a badge.
+The Dolphin undercuts the MG4 by roughly £500–£2,500 depending on configuration.
+Yet the popular MG4 Long Range, at £30,495, costs about £2,500 more than the equivalent Dolphin Extended Range while delivering a significantly larger battery and faster charging.
+In other words, the extra money buys measurably more capability — not just a different badge.

 MG4 Electric

-The MG4’s design is clean, modern, and deliberately understated.
-The low-slung hatchback silhouette references classic European hot hatch proportions, giving it a more dynamic profile than most EVs at this price.
-The closed-off front grille, full-width LED rear light bar, and neat surfacing create a car that looks genuinely contemporary without trying too hard.
-It’s the safer design choice — likely to age better and offend fewer people.
+The MG4’s design is clean, modern and deliberately understated.
+Its low-slung hatchback silhouette references classic European hot-hatch proportions, giving it a more dynamic profile than most EVs at this price.
+A closed-off front, full-width LED rear light bar and neat surfacing combine into a car that looks genuinely contemporary without trying too hard — the safer aesthetic that is likely to age well and offend few people.

 BYD Dolphin